danikagupta/d1/README.md

    - Invite the bot to your channel: /invite @your-bot-name
    - Send any message
    - Bot will respond with word count

+7. TO ENABLE DMs
+   Let's check your Slack App settings:
+   1. Go to api.slack.com/apps
+   2. Select "App Home"
+   3. Enable "Allow users to send Slash commands and messages from the messages tab" Please verify this setting and try DMing again.